zetxqx/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 ## 429 Too Many Requests
 ### `system saturated, sheddable request dropped`
 This error indicates that the entire inference pool has exceeded its saturation thresholds.
-This means the system is under heavy load and is shedding non-critical requests.
+This means the system is under heavy load and is shedding low priority requests.
 To address this, check the following:

 * gateway-api-inference-extension version:
     * **v0.5.1 and earlier**: Verify you're using an `InferenceModel` and that its `criticality` is set to `Critical`.
 This ensures requests are queued on the model servers instead of being dropped.